waded/garden-temps/README.md

 Service to publish temperatures from DS18B20 sensors attached to a Raspberry Pi's one-wire interface to MQTT.

 I used this to survey soil temperatures in garden boxes, to satisfy curiousity about how much those varied, compared to weather, water, and the sun each box gets.
+I don't usually measure when gardening, but to the extent I don't procrastinate on planting by *supposing* the soil's way too cold - that I procrastinate because I *know* it's way too cold - I feel better!

 > Wade: ...
 I'm going to build these different gardens, with boxes, and it'll all be drip-lined with a lot of sensors.
 You
 > know, like ancient Egypt."